TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Safety razors are usually more expensive than disposable razors to buy initially due to the high-quality materials used to make the durable handles.
 However, the low cost of replacement safety razor blades means you soon save money compared to expensive cartridge blade replacements.

-According to USA Today, “The Environmental Protection Agency once estimated that 2 billion razors and refill blades get tossed out in the U.S. each year”.
-Safety razor handles can last a lifetime.
-Safety razor blades can be recycled.
-This makes safety razors a viable zero waste option and definitely eco-friendly.
+Yes, because safety razor handles can last a lifetime, and their blades can be recycled.
+This makes safety razors a viable zero-waste option and definitely eco-friendly.

 This depends on the quality of the blade, the thickness of your hair, and how often you shave.
 If you’re keeping your razor clean and dry after each use, the only time you should need to change the blade is when you notice a deterioration in the quality of the shave.
 Blunt blades can aggravate sensitive skin.